jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 #### Average memory access time

-Not only does gem5 track the times for hits and misses separately, it also has a statistic for the latency for *all* accesses.
+Not only does gem5 track the times for hits and misses separately, but it also has a statistic for the latency for *all* accesses.
 For the average memory latency, you can use `board.cache_hierarchy.ruby_system.m_latencyHistSeqr::mean`.
 This statistic looks the same as the `m_missLatencyHistSeqr`, but it includes both hits and misses.